-That’s exactly what the Momentum Planners are designed to help you do.
-They’re designed to help you think and plan at the right perspective and level of detail.
+That’s exactly what the Digital Momentum Planner is designed to help you do.
+It’s designed to help you think and plan at the right perspective and level of detail.

 If this is your first foray into the world of the Productive Flourishing planners, then I want to start by saying “Welcome!” and then let you know up front that you may be a bit disoriented at first.
 If planners are your thing, you’ve been using planners designed for people who work differently than you do, and I’ve designed these from the ground up based on the actual work habits of creative people.

 That said, play with the ideas for a bit.
-Over the years, I’ve received a lot of great feedback saying that these planners have dramatically changed people’s work habits ‐‐ and for creative people, changing your work habits can quite literally change your life.
+Over the years, I’ve received a lot of great feedback saying that the planner has dramatically changed people’s work habits – and for creative people, changing your work habits can quite literally change your life.

 Each of these planners have walk-throughs with videos available, too.
 Click the following links to get a mini-tutorial for each: